Agile Spartan 23.2: RJ’s stay on watch

 |Downloads:

-This work, Agile Spartan 23.2: RJ’s stay on watch, by SrA Leon Redfern, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Agile Spartan 23.2: RJ’s stay on watch, by Nicholas Tenorio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s Note: Below is an addendum to the original article published on Aug.
-28, 2023, Agile Spartan 23.2: RJ’s stay on watch, by Senior Airman Leon Redfern, 379th Air Expeditionary Wing Public Affairs.